Get SumUp Solo for just £79 + VAT. No ongoing fees or contract. Free delivery in 2-3 working days.

 Battery life | 100 transactions | 500 transactions |

 SumUp Air can connect with a good range of compatible, mobile receipt printers over Bluetooth.
-Solo cannot yet connect with a receipt printer, but SumUp is developing one that fits specifically with Solo.
+Solo has its own receipt printer and does not work with other, generic-branded printers unless it’s through a POS system.

 Size-wise, Solo is a bit smaller and lighter than Air.
 This is somewhat due to its dominating touchscreen that acts as both the display and keypad in one, whereas Air has a separate display and physical PIN pad below.